 Tritan EX401 and EX501 are included in Eastman’s Customer Notification Procedure, which details the company’s policy for customer notification when significant changes are made in EX401 or EX501 sold in the infant care market.
 This procedure provides the industry with an added layer of confidence in the consistent quality and performance of Tritan.

 Consumers are concerned about the safety of anything contacting their food, and the marketplace has spoken loudly regarding consumer products containing BPA.
-The infant care industry continues to work to eliminate BPA from products, including bottles, pacifiers, and breast pumps, used worldwide by children three years old or less.
-Some countries and geographic regions have pending legislation to eliminate BPA from all food contact applications regardless of the age of the user.
+The infant care industry continues to work to eliminate BPA from products, including bottles, pacifiers, and breast pumps used worldwide by children 3 years old or younger.
+Some countries and geographic regions have legislation or pending legislation to eliminate BPA from all food contact applications, regardless of the age of the user.

-Eastman worked with Toxikon Corporation, a life sciences company specializing in compliance studies for product safety, to create a testing protocol that assesses the suitability of a product for contact with the body.
-See the test descriptions and results below.
+Eastman worked with Toxikon Corporation, a life sciences company specializing in compliance studies for product safety, to create a testing protocol that assessed the suitability of a product for contact with the body.

 A primary skin irritation test was conducted to evaluate the potential to produce primary dermal irritation after a single topical exposure.
-Dermal exposure was selected because it represents a likely route of human exposure for infant-care products.
-Results:There were no signs of erythema (redness) or edema (swelling) at any point during the observation period.
-Eastman Tritan™ EX401 copolyester is considered a negligible irritant.
+Dermal exposure was selected because it represents a likely route of human exposure for infant care products.

 For more information on the safety of Eastman Tritan™ copolyester, visit

 *All studies conducted in compliance with the current FDA 21 CFR, Part 58–Good Laboratory Practice for Nonclinical Laboratory Studies.